 He shimmied mock-coyly in front of me and crossed his arms to imitate me.
 "Sorry, did you want to be a part of the process, then?"

 "You're a smug bastard when you want to be, did you know that?"
-A grin was his answer, and there was nothing I could do about it.
-I'd been the one who'd agreed to a second date, after all, meaning his smugness probably wasn't going to disappear anytime soon.
+Another grin was his answer, and I knew there was nothing I could do about it.
+I'd been the one who'd agreed to a second date, after all, meaning his smugness probably wasn't going to disappear any time soon.
 He was going to milk this.
 I could already tell that his man-pride had increased tenfold by my slight interest.
-I tilted my head when he wouldn't stop looking at me and he tilted his head to copy me, so I stood from the wall and uncrossed my arms.
+I tilted my head when he wouldn't stop looking at me and he tilted his to copy me, so I stood from the wall and uncrossed my arms.
 The corners of his lips lifted slightly before they touched mine.
 I pushed him away no sooner than he made contact.
 "What're you doing?
 We're in school."

 "So… show some respect."
 I still wasn't completely comfortable with his show of affection.
 Working Gaara may have been, but the Real me wasn't.
 It still made me feel a bit nervous, and I just wasn't ready.
 I didn't want it to be emotionless movements with Naruto, I wanted it to be something more if it was going to be anything at all.

 He scrunched his face into a look of confusion.
 "But aren't we about to ditch?
 What sort of respect is that?
-But okay, school building, may I please kiss the wonderful Gaara in your presence.
-I would try to contain myself, but if you can see him you'd understand where I'm coming from."
+But okay, school building, may I please kiss Gaara in your presence.
+I would try to contain myself, but if you could see him you'd understand my dilemma."

 "That's not what I meant."

 He shrugged.
-"I heard no complaint from the school.
+"I heard no complaint.
 I guess it gives us its blessing."